-The researchers are investigating the health and other impacts of the New York City (NYC) Schoolyards to Playgrounds (S2P) program, a partnership between the NYC Departments of Education and Parks and the Trust for Public Land (TPL), that renovates and opens schoolyards to the public as playgrounds.
-They aim to measure the impact of the program on the academic performance and health of NYC students and to assess differential impact based on level of investment.
+The project team is investigating the health and other impacts of the New York City (NYC) Schoolyards to Playgrounds (S2P) program, a partnership between the NYC Departments of Education and Parks and the Trust for Public Land (TPL), that renovates and opens schoolyards to the public as playgrounds.
+The team aims to measure the impact of the program on the academic performance and health of NYC students and to assess differential impact based on level of investment.

 Do green playground renovations: